akaliutau/aethelgard2/README.md

 2. The second question is to validate the reliability and usefulness of search engine with heavy data obfuscation and vector noise.

-We created a vault consisting of 31 records and initialize a SmartFloder with all embeddings and pre-processing.
+We created a vault consisting of 31 records and initialized a SmartFolder with all embeddings and pre-processing.

-We found the useful operating region: the vector can be heavily perturbed before retrieval ranking collapses.
+We found that the vector can be heavily perturbed indeed, before retrieval ranking collapses.
 In the current 31-case PoC, protected queries preserved the clean Top-1 result in 93.8% of queries.